adamribaudo/monome-scrolling-display/README.md

 *Note that [velocity] must be >0 (note off commands are ignored)

+Processing sketch is currently hard-coded to accept OSC commands on port 7777.
+That port should be configured in the Max4Live device.

 The Processing sketch in this repository is strucured to be used in Eclipse, not the Processing IDE.
 Read more here: https://processing.org/tutorials/eclipse/.

 # Instructions